hughker/documentation/onboarding/custom/productFeedJSON.md

+# Findify JSON Feed format

 ## Introduction
-This document presents the product feed specification for the JSON feeds sent to Findify.
+This document presents the product feed specification for the __JSON__ feeds to be sent to Findify.

-In order for Findify to synchronize periodically your products with our system, the JSON file must be publicly accessible.
-Findify is supporting feeds available via HTTP or HTTPS (behind a basic authentication).
+In order for the product feed to be synchronized periodically with the search engine, the JSON file must be accessible via HTTP or HTTPS.
+Findify is supporting files behind basic authentication.

 ## Mandatory fields